Code-Institute-Submissions/alexeykuz-sys-MS1-AKPhotography/README.md

 4. Corporate clients,
 5. Families.

-### 1.4.
+### 2.2.
 User goals:

-1. To identify user needs with services;
+1. To identify user needs with services offered;
 2. Find information about the photographer;
 3. Find information about the photographer’s services and prices;
 4. To be able to scroll through images to reconfirm they correspond to user’s requirements;
 5. Contact photographer with enquiries;
 6. Book the photoshoot with 2-3 easy steps.

-### 1.5 Photographer Goals
+### 2.3.
+Photographer Goals

 The site owner has the following goals:

-1. Show what the business is about.
+1. Show what his business is about.
 2. Highlight the photographer’s style.
-3. Show customers photographers work blended into site information.
+3. Show customers photographers work as a gallery or images and as illustration embedded in the site information.
 4. Show customers other customers experience.
 5. Allow customers to make contact with photographer for general enquiries.
-6. Allow customers to make a booking.
+6. Allow customers to make bookings.
 7. Be mobile friendly with a responsive layout design for a smooth desktop experience.
-8. Be clean and simple in design and not be perceived as overloaded and cluttered with excessive content.
+8. To have a clean and simple in design and not be perceived as overloaded and cluttered with excessive content.
 9. Allow customers to make payments and track this for easy management of bookings and payments

-### 1.6.
+### 2.4.
 User Stories

+**2.4.1 First time Visitors**

 1. Visitor to the website, I want to easily navigate the site and find what visitor needs within short attraction span
 2. Visitor will want to view a gallery to identify with visitor’s taste and needs.
-3. Visitor want to learn more about the artist, to connect and feel safe.
+3. Visitor want to learn more about the artist, to connect and to feel safe.
-4. Visitor wants to know what past clients thought of their artwork and the service they received.
+4. Visitor wants to know what past clients thoughts of  artwork and the service they received.
-5. As a potential client, I want to see fixed prices and what services they cover to have a clear budget.
+5. As a potential client, I want to see clear, fixed prices and what services they cover to have a clear budget.
 6. Visitor wants an easy way to contact photographer.
 7. As a client, I want to follow the artist on social media, so I can keep up with her latest works.

+**2.4.2 Returning Visitors**

-8. As a returning visitor to the website, who has already decided to contact the artist, I want to be able to find the request a quote page easily.
+1. As a returning visitor to see the latest photographers photos;
+2. To see photographer's availability;
+3. To be able to book quickly and easy.

-### 1.7.
+### 2.5.
 Design Choices

-When designing this website, I looked for the designs inspiration from various photographers websites and UX reviews on youtube.
+When designing this website, I looked for the design inspiration from various photographers websites and UX reviews on youtube.

-I have noticed that some photographers have accent on the photos and it’s confusing and difficult to reach information or booking pages.
+I have noticed that some photographers have accent on the photo galleries rather easy way to navigate and to reach information or booking pages.
+It can cause frustration and stop potential customer from contacting photographer and booking the photography session.
 I tried to achieve the balance satisfying artistic and B2C requirements.

 **Fonts**